florianmaitz/Documentation/Documents/Wiki/Devices/ECG.md

 #ECG
 ECG is recorded with passive [[Electrodes]] with a clip tip attached to ECG stickers.
 These can be found in both the [[VRLab]] and the [[4th floor Lab]].
 Most amplifiers allow a connection to these.
 The [[LiveAmp]] requires the [[LA Extension Box]].

+ECG has prooven to be noisy.
+We're working on bluetooth HR bands to reduce noise.